-- TOEFL or IELTS scores (for international applicants)
+- TOEFL, IELTS, or Pearson PTE scores (for international applicants)

 No. While a 3.0 GPA or higher (out of 4.0) is a good baseline to assess overall competitiveness, rather than examine overall GPA, we look mainly at performance levels in courses that are most relevant in the Information Systems & Technology program.

 The GRE/GMAT test score is optional for applicants to Master’s level degrees in Information Systems & Technology and required for applicants to the PhD in Information Systems & Technology.
 All applicants are encouraged to submit a GRE/GMAT test score to strengthen their application.

 Yes, GRE/GMAT waivers are granted on a case by case basis for PhD program applicants with eight or more years of related professional experience.
 To be eligible for GRE/GMAT waiver consideration, applicants must submit a complete application with resume included that has clear start/end months and years for all positions held and job titles, and contains a detailed description of duties for each position.
 Applicants should also notify the Office of Admissions of their request for a GRE/GMAT waiver consideration (via email) upon submission of the online application.